 The Women's Studies curriculum includes cross listed courses in Anthropology, English, Family & Consumer Sciences, History, Philosophy, Psychology and Sociology.

 Our courses are eye opening and often life-altering because you will learn to challenge power disparities found in society's most powerful institutions — family, church, academia, media, business and government — and to work for a world of equality and dignity for all.

 Intro to Women’s Studies (3001: 200)

 Our intro course will lead you through systemic privilege/oppression, media and gender, sexuality, family studies, reproductive justice, work, gender violence, social policy, and feminist resistance.
 This course provides a foundation upon which to build a deeper knowledge of issues surrounding feminism, gender, and sexuality.

 Students who have taken Intro to Women’s Studies have said:

 “This is my favorite class that I have ever taken!”

 “This class has given me that strong feminist backbone that I need to change the world, which I will one day.”

-- “…this is one of the best classes I've ever taken in college because it taught me about the world and what women face.”
+“…this is one of the best classes I've taken because it taught me about the world and what women face.”

-- “…this class actually changed who I am and how I want my future to look - in terms of my own personal goals for myself and the dynamics of my relationships.”
+“…this class actually changed who I am and how I want my future to look in terms of my own personal goals and the dynamics of my relationships.”